-Freshman Portfolio
+Freshman Students

-Applicants are encouraged to submit a portfolio that demonstrates their artistic perspective and range of skills to help the professors better understand how to assist students in achieving academic and professional goals.
+Applicants are encouraged to submit a portfolio that demonstrates their artistic perspective and range of skills to help their Woodbury University professors better understand how to assist them in reaching both their academic and professional goals.
+The portfolio should include a minimum of seven pieces including drawings or sketches, paintings, photographs, collages, typographic layouts, or any color studies or general design projects.
+Combinations of finished pieces and sketches are acceptable.